Eckohaus/Angular_Momentum_Reaction_Engine/General/Reference/Technology_Zit/Delta_Key/Sequencer.md

 ### Lambda Field Generation

 #### Here we determine the relativistic effects of lambda fields within delta.
+Understand that (Total System Energy) is assigned over a squared constant.

 ——-